 There are the darker Doctors, the fun eccentric Doctors, the dashing hero Doctors and finally the more vulnerable Doctor.

-Of course this is not to say that any actor who has played the Doctors performance has been derivative of any other.
-Personally I think all of them have been excellent, though my 3 favourites are definitely Jon Pertwee, Tom Baker and Matt Smith.
+This is not to say that any actor who has played the Doctors performance has been derivative of any other.
+Personally I think all of them have been excellent, though my 3 favourites are definitely Jon Pertwee, Tom Baker and William Hartnell.
 Still I do think by and large you can group certain Doctors together as being more of a type than others, and that’s what I am going to be doing here in my analysis of the Doctors character.

 The Darker Doctors/ 1st Doctor, 6th Doctor, 9th Doctor

-Now these Doctors obviously all represent the darker side of the Doctors personality that has been brought to the fore.
-These Doctors all have a real anger and ruthless streak about them more than most.
-All other Doctors can be ruthless like 10 killing the leader of the Sycrocrax, 7 destroying the Daleks and Skaro, but in these Doctors it is brought to the fore and they will treat all or most of their enemies like this.
+All other Doctors can be ruthless like 10 killing the leader of the Sycrocrax, 7 destroying the Daleks and Skaro, but these Doctors will happily dispatch all or most of their enemies in nasty and gruesome ways.

-Unlike the other Doctors who can show mercy and who need pushed, these Doctors require no provocation to dispatch their foes in gruesome, nasty ways.
-Examples include the first Doctor trying to bludgeon a caveman to death whilst he is wounded and unconscious in “An Unearthly Child”, 6 casually tossing two men into an acid bath in “Vengeance on Varos”, and 9 burning Lady Cassandra to death in “The End of the World”.
+Examples include the first Doctor trying to bludgeon a caveman to death whilst he is wounded and unconscious in “An Unearthly Child”.
+6 casually tossing two men into an acid bath in “Vengeance on Varos”, and 9 burning Lady Cassandra to death in “The End of the World”.

 These Doctors have a somewhat more strained relationship with their companions as a result.
 Examples include 1 electrocuting Ian and Barbara, and poisoning them at one point, and 6 strangling Peri.

-Similarly by the end of the 9th Doctors brief tenure, he had become a more merciful character who gives the Slitheen a second chance, and who proves he is no longer capable of slaughtering innocents in order to stop the Daleks, “A coward any day!”
+Similarly by the end of the 9th Doctors brief tenure, he had become a more merciful character who gives the Slitheen a second chance, and who proves he is no longer capable of slaughtering innocents in order to stop the Daleks like he seemingly did in the Time War.